Warren H. Heilbronner, Esq., Chairperson

 Burgos-Crannage is a member of the New York State and Rockland County bar associations, and active on several committees.
 She has been at the forefront of state guardianship legislation enacted under Mental Hygiene Law Article 81; the legislation on both the state and federal level (OBRA ’93) with regard to Supplemental Needs Trust for persons with disabilities and legislation concerning the Health Care Decisions Act for Person with Mental Retardation.

-She has co-chaired and presented at continuing legal education programs and agencies and advocacy groups on future care planning and representing people with disabilities, as well as pooled supplemental needs trusts, and guardianship.
-She chaired and presented New York State Bar Association Programs titled, Estate Planning and Future Planning for Persons with Developmental Disabilities, and Their Families, and Estate Planning and Future Planning for Persons with Mental Illness and Their Families.
+She has Co-Chaired and presented at continuing legal education programs to agencies and advocacy groups on future care planning and representing people with disabilities, as well as supplemental needs trusts, and guardianship.
+She chaired and presented at many New York State Bar Association Programs on programs on estate and future planning for persons with developmental disabilities and/or mental illness and their families, and their families, special education, transition planning, supplemental needs trusts, records and guardianships.

 She was a founding board member of the Guardianship Association of New York State, Inc.

 Mr. Schuppenhauer has also been a tireless charitable volunteer in his community over the course of his career, serving as the President of the Canandaigua Area Chamber of Commerce, President of the Canandaigua Kiwanis Club, Chairman of the Board of the Granger Homestead Society, and Chairman of the Board of Sonnenberg Gardens.
-He and his wife, Elizabeth, have two daughters, Erika, a Graduate of University of Buffalo Law School, and Hilary, a daughter with intellectual disabilities who attends a program at Ontario ARC.
+He and his wife, Elizabeth, have two daughters, Erika, a Graduate of Buffalo Law School, and an Associate in the Schuppenhauer Law Firm, and Hilary, a daughter with intellectual disabilities who attends a program at Ontario ARC.

 Edward Wilcenski practices in the areas of special needs estate planning, trust and estate administration, and elder law and long-term care planning.